ministryofjustice/moj_frontend_toolkit/README.md

 		</div>
 	</div

-To activate, add `modules/moj-tabs.css.scss` to your stylesheet and `modules/moj.tabs.js` to your JavaScript.
+To activate, include `modules/moj.tabs.js` in your JavaScript.
 The tabs module will initiate as part of the `moj.init()` call.

+To use the default (show/hide) functionality for tab panes, add `modules/moj-tabs.css.scss` to your stylesheet.

-When a tab is activated, the relevant pane will be given the class `is-active`.
+When a tab is activated, it's parent `li` element and the relevant pane will be given the class `is-active`.

 #### Options